CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 ## Do I have to demix and then downmix to stereo?
 Our baseline does demixing, but you don't have to.
 You could create an end-to-end system without an explicit demixing stage if you want.

-## Why this challenge?
-There is a global challenge of an ageing population, which will contribute to 1 in 10 people having disabling hearing loss by 2050.
-Hearing loss causes problems when listening to music.
-It can make picking out lyrics more difficult, with music becoming duller as high frequencies disappear.
-This reduces the enjoyment of music and can lead to disengagement from listening and music-making, reducing the health and well-being effects people otherwise get from music.
-We want to get more of the ICASSP community to consider diverse hearing and so allow those with a hearing loss to benefit from the latest signal processing advances.

 ## Do I need to know about hearing loss and hearing aids?
 Not really.
 We provide code for a standard amplification that is done by simple hearing aids.
 The challenge is mostly about rebalancing the music.
 We use a metric developed for hearing aids, but you could use another quality metric like Signal to Distortion Ratio (SDR) to develop your systems if you prefer.
 If you want to learn more about hearing loss and aids, however, there is lots of information in our [learning resources](../learning_resources/learning_intro).